flare-foundation/attestation-client/docs/installation/general-installation.md

  yarn ts-node src/install/secureCredentials.ts
  ```

- This scrip creates encrypted `credentials.json.secure` file where all credentials from `*-credentials.json` files.
+ This script creates encrypted `credentials.json.secure` file where all credentials from `*-credentials.json` files.

  ---
 For deployment on Attesttaion Suite machine only: